BryanDuplantis/PH-Feedback/README.md

 # ph-feedback
 ### A Node app that inserts Employee names into a relational database, retrieves the data and displays results as JSON

-This app simply accepts submissions for exit interviews and sends them to a relational database.

 # Usage

 ## Set up